 If you claim a relative (a parent, spouse, step-parent, grandparent, sister, cousin, aunt or in-law, for example) as your dependent, you can claim medical deductions if you're providing more than 50 percent of their support and if your total medical costs represented more than 10 percent of your adjusted gross income in 2013.
 You must meet the threshold on both counts.
 If the taxpayer is age 65 or older, the threshold is reduced from 10 percent to 7.5 percent.

 3. Are caregiver tax deductions limited to just relatives?

 No. Non-relatives could also qualify but only if they are part of the caregiver's household for the entire tax year.

 4. What other kinds of dependent expenses are deductible?

-The cost for food, housing, medical care, clothing, transportation and even bathroom modifications all qualify for tax deductions.
+The cost for food, housing, medical care, clothing, transportation and even bathroom modifications that are required for medical reasons can qualify for tax deductions.
 The IRS allows caregivers to deduct the costs not covered by a health care plan for a relative's hospitalization or for out-of-pocket costs for prescription drugs, dental care, copays, deductibles, ambulances, bandages, eyeglasses and certain long-term care services.
 Other items include acupuncture, adapters to TV sets and telephones for those who are hearing impaired, smoking cessation programs, weight-loss programs (if it's part of a treatment for a specific disease or condition) and wigs if hair loss is because of a medical condition or treatment.
 Keep all your records to prove these expenses in the event of a tax audit.

-If a caregiver works but pays for care for a relative who can't be left alone, those costs will generate a tax credit, Speedy says.
+If a caregiver works but pays for care for a relative who can't be left alone, those costs may generate a tax credit, Speedy says.

 5. What happens when more than one sibling wants to take the parent as a dependent on their tax form?